Esri/react-arcgis/readme.md

 **2.0.0**

-- All components in the library now accept a `dataFlow` prop, which dictates whether or not the React state controls the component.
+- All components in the library now accept a `dataFlow` prop, which dictates whether or not React's state controls that of the component (see Advanced Usage).
+- The library now loads the ArcGIS JavaScript API version 4.4 by default.

 ## Basic Usage: